 This Residential Care Home Fire Risk Assessment is intended for those who run a residential home for the elderly or infirm.

-This Fire Risk Assessment does not provide an exhaustive list and there may be items in respect of the residential home concerned that are not on the list.
-For this reason each section of form contains blank boxes for additional items specific to the particular residential home concerned, which you can use as needed.
+This fire risk assessment does not provide an exhaustive list and there may be items in respect of the residential home concerned that are not on the list.
+For this reason the form contains blank boxes for additional items specific to the particular residential home concerned, which you can use as needed.

 A residential nursing or care home will be full of people who may find it very hard (if not impossible) to evacuate in the event of a fire.
 So it is even more important that you carry out a thorough assessment of all the hazards in all the areas, paying particular attention to your residents’ or patients’ needs.

 When doing your Residential Care Home Fire Risk Assessment you must:

 - Consider the building fabric, fire doors etc.